-Seagate Technology Holdings is a provider of data storage technology and solutions.
-Co.'s principal products are hard disk drives (HDDs).
-In addition to HDDs, Co. produces a range of data storage products including solid state drives (SSDs), solid state hybrid drives, storage subsystems, as well as a scalable edge-to-cloud mass data platform.
-Co.'s HDD and SSD product portfolio includes Serial Advanced Technology Attachment, Serial Attached SCSI and Non-Volatile Memory Express based designs to support a variety of mass capacity and legacy applications.
-Co. has launched its Lyve portfolio, which provides a way to manage massive volumes of data across the distributed enterprise.
+Seagate Technology Holdings plc provides mass-data storage infrastructure solution.
+Co.'s principal products are hard disk drives, commonly referred to as disk drives, hard drives (HDDs).
+In addition to HDDs, the Co. produces a range of data storage products, including solid state drives (SSDs), solid state hybrid drives, storage subsystems, as well as a scalable edge-to-cloud mass data platform.
+Its HDD products are designed for mass capacity storage and legacy markets.
+Mass capacity storage involves use cases, such as hyperscale data centers and public clouds, as well as emerging use cases.

 When researching a stock like Seagate Technology, many investors are the most familiar with Fundamental Analysis — looking at a company's balance sheet, earnings, revenues, and what's happening in that company's underlying business.
 Investors who use Fundamental Analysis to identify good stocks to buy or sell can also benefit from STX Technical Analysis to help find a good entry or exit point.
 Technical Analysis is blind to the fundamentals and looks only at the trading data for STX stock — the real life supply and demand for the stock over time — and examines that data in different ways.
 One of these ways is called the Relative Strength Index, or RSI.
 This popular indicator, originally developed in the 1970's by J. Welles Wilder, looks at a 14-day moving average of a stock's gains on its up days, versus its losses on its down days.
 The resulting STX RSI is a value that measures momentum, oscillating between "oversold" and "overbought" on a scale of zero to 100.
 A reading below 30 is viewed to be oversold, which a bullish investor could look to as a sign that the selling is in the process of exhausting itself, and look for entry point opportunities.
 A reading above 70 is viewed to be overbought, which could indicate that a rally in progress is starting to get crowded with buyers.
 If the rally has been a long one, that could be a sign that a pullback is overdue. |